go-outside-labs/web3-toolkit-go/README.md

 #### Interfaces

-* Interfaces are named collections of method signatures.
+* Interfaces are named collections of method signatures and are used to achieve polymorphism in Go.

 ```
 type geometry interface {